fmfi-compbio/coral-training/README.md

-# Training pipeline for DeepNano-Coral
+# Training pipeline for DeepNano-Coral basecaller

-see TODO (arxiv link)
+This is a training pipeline for our Coral Edge TPU basecaller (TODO: arxiv link).
+For the basecaller itself visit https://github.com/fmfi-compbio/coral-basecaller.

 ## Prerequisites